Purple Reigns! Why Purple Foods Are Good for You

 Purple Carrots

 The skins of purple carrots add a citrusy, nutty taste to sweet orange cores.
 Both potatoes and carrots, by the way, began life purple.
 Potatoes first grew at high altitudes in Peru in shallow, rocky soil.
-The purple pigment developed as a defense against the strong sunlight, preventing green spots which are full of toxic solanine.
+The purple pigment developed as a defense against the strong sunlight, preventing green spots that are full of toxic solanine.
 Carrots sprang from the craggy mountains of Afghanistan, where light was also a problem.
 Europeans bred the purple colors out of these vegetables, opting for blander colors that people would eat.

 Cosmic Purple Carrot by Baker Creek Heirloom Seeds.
 Carrots have bright purple skin and flesh that comes in shades of yellow and orange.
 Spicy and sweet-tasting roots.